-Author has written 16 stories for Lord of the Rings, Silmarillion, and Lloyd Alexander.
+Author has written 17 stories for Lord of the Rings, Silmarillion, Lloyd Alexander, and Hobbit.

 Ever tried?
 Ever failed?
 No matter!
 Try again, fail again.
 Fail better.